 An efficient Material simulation tool to bridge the gap in the Design Workflow

 e-Xstream engineering develops and commercializes the Digimat suite of software, a state-of-the-art multi-scale material modeling technology that speeds up the development process for composite materials and structures.
-Digimat is used to perform detailed analyses of materials on the microscopic level and to derive micromechanical material models suited for multi-scale coupling of the micro- and macroscopic level.
+Digimat is a core technology of 10xICME Solution and is used to perform detailed analyses of materials on the microscopic level and to derive micromechanical material models suited for multi-scale coupling of the micro- and macroscopic level.
 Digimat material models provide the means to combine processing simulation with structural FEA.
 This means to move towards more predictive simulation by taking into account the influence of processing conditions on the performance of the finally produced part.

 Benefits of using Digimat modeling software for composite design and manufacture:

 As an efficient and predictive tool Digimat helps its users to design and manufacture innovative composite materials and parts with great efficiency in time and costs.
 Today, Digimat is considered as a reference on the market thanks to its unique capabilities for highly filled materials.The Digimat community is spread all around the world with major Users in Europe, America and Asia.

 Learn how Digimat tools and solutions are interconnected with10xICME building blocks, forming a holistic system that accelerates material development, transforms the engineering design optimization process and unifies design and manufacturing.